-The dog flu has been in the media recently, thanks to increased reports of outbreaks and new strains.
-While most cases of dog flu are not fatal, the canine influenza virus can make your dog uncomfortably sick, causing him—and you—a lot of stress and time spent at the vet’s office.
+When it comes to the dog flu, it’s important to always be prepared.
+While most cases are not fatal, the canine influenza virus can make your pup uncomfortably sick, causing him — and you — a lot of stress and time spent at the vet’s office.
 If you are a dog owner, you don’t need to panic about the dog flu.
-You should, however, familiarize yourself with the symptoms of dog flu so that you know what to look for in the event of an outbreak in your area.
+You should, however, familiarize yourself with the symptoms so that you know what to look for in the event of an outbreak in your area.

 The H3N8 strain actually originated in horses.
-The virus jumped from horses to dogs to become a canine influenza virus around 2004, when the first outbreaks affected racing Greyhounds at a track in Florida, and the virus is now found in 40 states in the U.S.
+The virus jumped from horses to dogs, becoming a canine influenza virus around 2004, when the first outbreaks affected racing Greyhounds at a track in Florida.

 H3N2, on the other hand, originated in Asia, where scientists believe it jumped from birds to dogs.
 H3N2 is the virus responsible for the 2015 and 2016 outbreaks of canine influenza in the Midwest and continues to spread throughout the United States.

 How Is Canine Influenza Spread?